-If ArcSight Unified Database and Logger are installed in different machines, follow the steps below to install the VSQL Client driver.
+If ArcSight Database and Logger are installed in different machines, follow the steps below to install the VSQL Client driver.

-1. From the this page, download the TAR version.
+1. From this page, download the TAR version.

 Tip: Micro Focus recommends to use the same version for database server and TAR driver.
-Refer to the Technical Requirements for Arcsight Platform for details on the supported version.
+Refer to the ArcSight Platform Technical Requirements for details on the supported version.